 Apprenticeship training providers will continue to be paid retrospectively for the training they have delivered and can evidence.
-Data should continue to be submitted via monthly ILR submissions and records retained for compliance and audit checks.
-The ESFA reserves the right to recover funding which was claimed for, and paid to, the training provider, but for which the training provider was found not to be eligible.
+Data should continue to be submitted via monthly individualised learner record (ILR) submissions and records retained for compliance and audit checks.
+The ESFA reserves the right to recover funding which was claimed for and paid to the training provider but for which the training provider was found not to be eligible.

 Where learners take breaks in learning, training providers must report this in line with the guidance below.
 Training providers will not receive payments for learners who are on breaks in learning.

-Where the COVID-19 outbreak results in loss of income due to ceased or reduced delivery of training, training providers should consider their eligibility and apply for the wide range of financial support that HM Treasury has already announced for businesses.
-Find full details of this substantial package of support.
+Where the coronavirus (COVID-19) outbreak results in loss of income due to ceased or reduced delivery of training, training providers should consider their eligibility and apply for the wide range of financial support that HM Treasury has already announced for businesses.
+Read about the substantial package of support for businesses.

 Arrangements for disrupted training delivery in March

-As a result of COVID-19, there will be cases where training providers have delivered training during March, but had to suspend this training before the end of the month.
+As a result of coronavirus (COVID-19), there will have been cases where training providers delivered training during March, but had to suspend this training before the end of the month.
 It is likely that this training will have been suspended knowing that the interruption will last longer than 4 weeks, and will constitute a break in learning.

-Where training has been delivered in March, but a break in learning has begun, or is expected to start before the end of March, to ensure payment for these apprentices, training providers should:
+Where training was delivered in March but a break in learning began before the end of March, to ensure payment for these apprentices, training providers should: